ylqi007/ylqi007.github.io.old/_posts/Technique/Python_3/2018-04-17-Decorators.md

 Sometimes, we need to know what the 'real' name of func is.
 For this purpos, we can use the attribute `__name__`, as it contains this name.

 ## Functions returning Functions
-The output of a function is also a reference to an object.
-Therefore functions can return references to function objects.
+**The output of a function is also a reference to an object.** Therefore functions can return references to function objects.

 [polynomial "factory" function](https://www.python-course.eu/python3_decorators.php)
 [Polynomials](https://www.python-course.eu/polynomial_class_in_python.php)

+---

 ## A Simple Decorator